nfogh/vscode-private-extension-manager/extension/README.md

-If you are successfully connecting to a private registry and don't see any errors, but you don't see any extensions either, first open the Output panel (Ctrl+Shift+U) and check the dropdown list for "Private Extension Manager".
+If you are successfully connecting to a private registry and don't see any errors, but you don't see any extensions either, first open the Output panel (Ctrl+Shift+U) and check the dropdown list for "Private Extension Marketplace".
 If it is present, it may contain information as to why extension packages are being discarded.